BlockscapeNetwork/hackatom_v/contracts/marketplace/HOWTO.md

 # Make sure all of your contracts actually build using
 cargo wasm

-# Use the workspace-optimizer v0.10.4 to build your contracts
+# Switch into the hackatom_v/ directory and use the workspace-optimizer v0.10.4 to build your contracts
 docker run --rm -v "$(pwd)":/code \
   --mount type=volume,source="$(basename "$(pwd)")_cache",target=/code/target \
   --mount type=volume,source=registry_cache,target=/usr/local/cargo/registry \